iotgdev/wasb_technical_test/README.md

 Task 1 - run the application
 ---
-Take a look at the project so far: **Clone the git repo onto your local machine.
+Take a look at the project so far: **Fork the github repo.
+Clone your fork onto your local machine.
 Familiarise yourself with the code.
 Create a new git branch (identified by your name) to work on locally.**

 Once you've got the code downloaded, you'll need to run it.
 This application uses [docker](https://www.docker.com/get-started).
 **Download the "Docker Desktop" version appropriate for your system.**